 That is a great book.
 And I do recommend reading the classic, the original book, not the revised edition of it.
 If that's a book that you haven't read or it's been a long time and you probably should go back to reading it because Napoleon Hill's come out with a lot of great books and a lot of great content because he had access to some of the wealthiest people in the country back in the day.

-Below, you will find 18 of the best real estate investing books recommended by entrepreneurs and investors.
-Read these real estate books in 2021 to become successful in this business.
+Below, you will find 18 of the best real estate investing books for beginners recommended by entrepreneurs and investors.
+Read these real estate books in 2022 to become successful in this business.
 These books are vital to get success in real estate.
 They will form the backbone of your success for years to come.
 These books are not just real estate specific, they will also help you develop a winning mindset.

 But my first pick is The Richest Man in Babylon.
 And again, this is the original edition that I'm referring to, not the edited or revised edition for the 21st century.
 Get the original text.
 The Richest Man in Babylon is based on Babylonian parables, and it has been hailed as the greatest of all inspirational works on the subject of thrift and financial planning, and personal wealth in simple language, these fascinating and informative stories in the book set you on a sure path to prosperity and it's accompanying joy.